 Beginning July 1, 2023 If you would like to request an Appeal or (Petition for Review) of your final judgment in the Magistrate Court, you may do so in the Superior Court of Lowndes County.

 **PUBLIC PORTAL ACCESS***TO OBTAIN STATUS AND INFORMATION REGARDING CIVIL FILINGS IN THE MAGISTRATE COURT CLICK HERE.

 YOU MUST REGISTER YOUR NAME OR BUSINESS ON THE PUBLIC PORTAL WEBSITE IN ORDER TO USE THE PUBLIC PORTAL

 "HOW TO SEARCH FOR PARTY NAMES IN THE PUBLIC PORTAL"- Due to common spellings and multiple parties regarding civil suits and dispossessory cases, you must enter a party name in the public portal "Smart Search" as follows: Last name*, First name* Example: Doe*, John*

 Judges of the Magistrate Court

 - Honorable Chief Judge Joni Parker

-The Magistrate Court staff includes the Clerk of Court, 6 deputy clerks, 2 constables, and 2 judges.
+The Magistrate Court staff includes the Clerk of Court, 8 deputy clerks, 3 constables, and 2 full-time Judges and 2 part-time Judges.
 The Magistrate Courts of Georgia were established in 1983 when the current Georgia Constitution was ratified.
 The Constitution required the Magistrate Courts to replace the Justice of the Peace, and a variety of other small claims courts.
 Each county in the State of Georgia has a Magistrate Court.

 The Lowndes County Magistrate Court is divided into 2 divisions the Civil Division and the Criminal Division.